rbartlensky/file-duplicates/README.md

 Features:
  * multi-threaded search
+ * interactive removal of duplicates (tried it out a couple of times, but I would still consider it in an alpha stage until I try it out on some larger input)
  * skip small files
  * low memory footprint
  * small dependency tree (and fast compile times)

 Future goals:
- * interactive removal of duplicates
  * more performance optimisations
  * more filters